Maren Morris coming to Rogers at Walmart AMP

 ROGERS, Ark.
-(KNWA) — Country music artist Maren Morris will make her way to Rogers this October at the Walmart AMP, the venue announced on Wednesday.
+(KFTA) — Country music artist Maren Morris will make her way to Rogers this October at the Walmart AMP, the venue announced on Wednesday.

 Tickets will go on sale to the public on Friday, March 6.
 Prices range from $34.75 to $64.75 plus applicable fees.
 They can be purchased by calling (479) 443-5600 or by visiting www.amptickets.com